Tobias Mealey

 Tobias Gilmore "T.G."
 Mealey (August 5, 1823 – April 27, 1904) was a Canadian-born American entrepreneur, politician, and early settler of Minnesota.
 He grew up in New Brunswick, made his fortune in the California Gold Rush, and became an influential figure upon settling in Monticello, Minnesota.
 He served in both houses of the Minnesota Legislature between 1873 and 1882.
-The Tobias G. Mealey House, his 1855 home in Monticello, is listed on the National Register of Historic Places.
+The Tobias G. Mealey House, his 1855 home in Monticello, was listed on the National Register of Historic Places.

 Early years

 Tobias Mealey was born in Charlotte County, New Brunswick, Canada, in 1823 and was educated in the common school system.
 He engaged in farm labor and lumbering for a few years, then entered the retail trade at age 22.
 In 1849 he joined the California Gold Rush, where he put his hand to mining, retail, construction, and lumbering.
 In 1852 he returned to New Brunswick with $25,000 in gold.
 On the way he passed through Minnesota and liked what he saw there.
 In 1855 he married Catherine Prescott and together they emigrated to Minnesota.
 Saint Paul was too well established for him and Minneapolis had yet to come into prominence, so Mealey opted to settle in Monticello, then still called Moritzious.
 He sited their house on a hill away from the Mississippi riverfront to get away from the saloons, boatmen, and lumberjacks he found too raucous.